 Councilwoman Michele Fiore was elected to serve as the representative for Ward 6 in the June 2017 municipal election.
 She was appointed to the LVCVA Board in February 2018.
-On July 3, 2019, she was unanimously voted to serve as the city's mayor pro tem.
+July 3, 2019, she was unanimously voted to serve as the city's mayor pro tem and served in that capacity for a year.

 Councilwoman Fiore was born in Brooklyn, New York, and has lived in Nevada since 1993.
 The only child of a single mother, she was brought up with a strong work ethic and sense of independence.